Conversational Commerce agent developer's guide

 • INTENT_REFINEMENT:

-• Action: The response will include conversational_text_response, a followup_question, and refined_search (one or more suggested search queries).
+• Action: The response includes conversational_text_response, a followup_question, and refined_search (one or more suggested search queries).
 The recommended display order is as follows:

 1. conversational_text_response